AidaHashemi/AidaHashemi/README.md

-## Hi there 👋
+<h1>Hi 👋, I'm Aida Hashemi</h1>

 # About Me

-**ENG**
+> I'm a front-end engineer with a strong passion for learning new technologies.I enjoy teamwork and collaboration,and always looking for ways to improve my skills.>

-> I'm a front-end engineer with a strong passion for learning new technologies.I enjoy teamwork and collaboration,and always looking for ways to improve my skills.
+- 🤝 You can contact me at **aidahashemiam@gmail.com**

 ## Skills